Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 American Crime Story

 The observe up got here with The Assassination of Gianni Versace, starring Darren Criss, Ricky Martin and Penelope Cruz, telling the story of the well-known clothier’s homicide.
-Each series are at the moment obtainable to view, whereas season three, Impeachment is on its method.
+Each series are presently obtainable to view, whereas season three, Impeachment is on its manner.
 The third instalment will inform the story of the Invoice Clinton/Monica Lewinsky scandal that shook the White Home.

 Watch on Netflix